 The employment equity guidelines form an integral part of planning for training as reflected in the Skills Development Act.
 The Municipality has developed a comprehensive Workplace Skills Development Plan in line with the said Act.
-The Municipality are registered with the Local Government Sector Education and Training Authority (LGSETA) and skills development initiatives relating to the municipal core services have been carried out at all levels of employment.
+The Municipality are registered with the Local Government Sector Education and Training Authority (LGSETA) and skills development initiatives relating to the municipality core services have been carried out at all levels of employment.
 The Municipality contributed an inclusive amount of R 40 000 to skills development.

-The new Workplace Skills Plan was developed during March 2018 and will be submitted in April 2018 for approval.
-The draft plan is attached is annexure D.
+The new Workplace Skills Plan was developed during March 2018 and was submitted in April 2018 for approval at the Regional Labour Forum and was approved by Council in May 2018.
+The plan is attached is annexure D.